brunolipe-a/learning-go/README.md

 ### Functions

 Functions are pieces of code with one responsability that execute one part of the code.
 In Go, functions are most like in other C-like languages, like Typescript.

+### Pointers

+Pointers are memory references to a variable.
+In Go, pointers are most like in other C-like languages.